It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 1.4

 The values reflect the negative coefficient from our model, showing decreasing ratings with increasing word counts.
 Furthermore, we see the power of the model’s ability to make predictions for what we don’t see in the data.
 Maybe we limited our data review size, but we know there are 50 word reviews out there, and we can still make a guess as to what the rating would be for such a review.
-Maybe in another case, we know a group of people who have on average 12.3 word reviews, and we can make a guess as to what the average rating would be for that group.
-Our model doesn’t know anything about the context of the data, but we can use our knowledge to make predictions about the world around us.
+Maybe in another case, we know a group of people who have on average 12.3 word reviews, and we can make a guess as to what the predicted rating would be for that group.
+Our model doesn’t literally know anything about the context of the data, but we can use our knowledge to make predictions that are meaningful to us.
 This is a very powerful capability, and it’s one of the main reasons we use models in the first place.

 3.3.3 Prediction error

 As we have seen, predictions are not perfect, and an essential part of the modeling endeavor is to better understand these errors and why they occur.
 In addition, error assessment is the fundamental way in which we assess a model’s performance, and, by extension, compare that performance to other models.
-In general, prediction error is the difference between the actual value and the predicted value or some function of it, and in statistical models, is also often called the residual.
+In general, prediction error is the difference between the actual value and the predicted value or some function of it.
+In statistical models, it is also often called the residual.
 We can look at these individually, or we can look at them in aggregate with a single metric.

 Let’s start with looking at the residuals visually.
 Often the modeling package you use will have this as a default plotting method when doing a standard linear regression, so it’s wise to take advantage of it.
 We plot both the distribution of raw error scores and the cumulative distribution of absolute prediction error.
 Here we see a couple things.
-First, the distribution is roughly normal, which is a good thing, since statistical linear regression assumes our error is normally distributed, and the prediction error serves as an estimate of that.
-Second, we see that the mean of the errors is zero, which is a consequence of linear regression, and the reason we look at other metrics when assessing model performance.
-We can also see that most of our predictions are within ±1 star rating.
+First, the distribution appears roughly normal, which is a good thing, since statistical linear regression assumes our error is normally distributed, and the prediction error serves as an estimate of that.
+Second, we see that the mean of the errors is zero, which is a property of linear regression, and the reason we look at other metrics besides a simple ‘average error’ when assessing model performance.
+We can also see that our average absolute error is around, 0.5, most of our predictions (>90%) are within ±1 star rating.

 Of more practical concern is that we don’t see extreme values or clustering, which might indicate a failure on the part of the model to pick up certain segments of the data.
 It can still be a good idea to look at the extremes just in case we can pick up on some aspect of the data that we could potentially incorporate into the model.
 So looking at our worst prediction in absolute terms, we see the observation has a typical word count, and so our simple model will just predict a fairly typical rating.
 But the actual rating is 1, which is 2.1 away from our prediction, a very noticeable difference.
 Further data inspection may be required to figure out why this came about, and this is a process you should always be prepared to do when you’re working with models.